Home Remedies

 Home Remedies for Dry Mouth

-Xerostomia or commonly known as dry mouth is a medical problem in which we do not have an adequate amount of saliva present in our mouth and we feel unusual dryness in our tongue.
+Xerostomia, commonly known as dry mouth, is a medical problem in which we do not have enough saliva in our mouth, and we feel unusual dryness in our tongue.

 • Bad breath